linkerd/website/linkerd.io/content/2/getting-started/_index.md

 linkerd install | kubectl apply -f -
 ```

 `linkerd install` generates a list of Kubernetes resources.
-Run it
+Run it standalone if
-standalone if you would like to understand what is going on.
-This YAML can
+you would like to understand what is going on.
+By piping the output of `linkerd
-be integrated with any kind of automation you would like to use with your
-cluster.
-By piping the output of `linkerd install` into `kubectl`, the Linkerd
+install` into `kubectl`, the Linkerd control plane resources will be added to
-control plane resources will be added to your cluster and start running
+your cluster and start running immediately.
-immediately.

 Depending on the speed of your internet connection, it may take a minute or two
 for your Kubernetes cluster to pull the Linkerd images.
 While that’s happening,